The Pros and Cons of Selling Your Business to Employees

 Business Legacy Continuation

 Buyers’ remorse is terrible, but the seller’s regret may be even worse.
-Often business owners regret selling their businesses after closing the deal.
-And sometimes, owners regret their decision despite getting the maximum selling price, primarily due to their inability to address the succession and legacy issues.
+Often, business owners regret selling their businesses after closing the deal.
+Sometimes, owners regret their decision despite getting the maximum selling price, primarily due to their inability to address the succession and legacy issues.

 After dedicating years to building the company and its culture and values, owners worry that their corporate legacy won’t continue after they leave.
 When you hand over the company’s reins to your most trusted employees, chances are greater that your business values and company culture will continue.